AngleProtocol/merkl-docs/merkl-mechanism.md

 ## ⏳ Distribution Epochs

-The time periods (also called epochs) over which the engine is ran for a given campaign varies depending on the chain.
-Epoch lengths for campaigns on a chain basically range between 2 hours to 3 days.
+The time periods (also called epochs) over which the engine is ran is 8 hours.

 The length of an epoch is also the de facto amount of time between two reward distributions on a campaign.
-For instance, if epoch length is 1 day for campaigns on Ethereum, then users eligible to these campaigns can claim new rewards at most every day on Merkl.
+For instance, with the current epoch length of 8 hours, users eligible to the campaigns can claim new rewards at most 3 times a day on Merkl.

-Note that the engine is compatible with multiple incentivizors incentivizing the same type of campaigns (like the same pool on UniswapV3), potentially with different parameters.
-If you are eligible for a campaign on Merkl (because you are providing liquidity on a pool), you will claim from all the incentivizors who incentivized your behavior when claiming your rewards.
+Note that the engine is compatible with multiple incentive providers incentivizing the same type of campaigns (like the same pool on UniswapV3), potentially with different parameters.
+If you are eligible for a campaign on Merkl (because you are providing liquidity on a pool), you will claim from all the incentive providers who incentivized your behavior when claiming your rewards.
 In other words, **many teams can incentivize a specific behavior at the same time with different tokens**.

 There is no need for users eligible to Merkl rewards to claim rewards at every epoch.
 Every merkle tree update takes into account the previous state of the reward tree and just adds new rewards on top (which is then reflected in the published merkle root).
 Unclaimed rewards for an epoch can be claimed later in the future, along with all the rewards distributed in between.